mwirigikainyu/mwirigikainyu/README.md

 Right now I'm working with C++, specifically Data Structures and Algorithms in C++ to understand low level programming.

-Similarly, I'm working on ReactJs & Typescript for Frontend Web Development.
+Similarly, I'm also working on ReactJs & Typescript for Frontend Web Development.

 **< Contacts >**